 - Other regular socialization

-Pets are usually attached to their owners and may be lonely during your stay, but you can help ease the transition by sticking to their normal routine.
+Pets are usually attached to their owners and may be lonely or suffer from anxiety during your stay, but you can help ease the transition by sticking to their normal routine.

 9. Is There Anything Else You Should Know?